Super-heated first order phase transitions: Super-heating: generalities

 Therefore, for all cases where $S_3/T$ happens to be numerically large, the system -- if it finds itself in $\phi_*(T)$ -- will like to stay in the local minimum for larger and larger temperatures.
 We call this phase a phase of \textit{super-heating}.

-Clearly, the thin- and thick-wall cases behave qualitatively different with respect to super-heating.
-In the thin-wall the action is always quite large, so the tunnelling is rare and the system can really heat up indefinitely in the false vacuum, but the energy available for the phase transition is rather limited, being $\epsilon$-suppressed.
+{Clearly, the thin- and thick-wall cases behave qualitatively differently with respect to super-heating (see fig.~\ref{fig:potential}), which illustrates how these two regimes correspond to markedly distinct shapes of the finite-temperature potential: in the thin-wall limit the two minima are nearly degenerate and separated by a high and narrow barrier, while in the thick-wall regime the barrier is lower and broader, bringing the metastable minimum closer to instability. } In the thin-wall the action is always quite large, so the {nucleation} is rare and the system can really heat up indefinitely in the false vacuum, but the energy available for the phase transition is rather limited, being $\epsilon$-suppressed.
 In the thick-wall case, the energy can be very large, but the system will like to sample smaller values of the action, leading to faster vacuum decay.